techery/fitpay-ios-sdk/README.md

 ```

 ## Logging
 In order to remain flexible with the various mobile logging strategies, the SDK provides a mechanism to utilize custom logging implementations.
-For custom implementation there is protocol `LogsOutputProtocol` which should implemented, and after that object of that protocol implementation should be added to logs ouput.
+For custom implementation there is protocol `LogsOutputProtocol` which should be implemented, and after that object of that protocol implementation should be added to logs ouput.

 Code example: